conda/conda/docs/source/install/central.rst

 SSL verification
 ----------------

 By default ssl verification is used.
-This can be turned off, but this disables the connection’s normal security, and is not recommended.
+This can be turned off, but this disables the connection's normal security, and is not recommended.
 The default is True.

 .. code-block:: yaml